Bastaozao/bastaospambot/readme.txt

 And some extensions.
 To get extensions you need to execute: extensions.bat

-note: please keep spam.py in a folder
+note: you need to keep spam.py in the folder